St. Louis Jewish Book Festival Schedule

 Friday, November 6, 2pm

-Interviewed by Warren Rosenbaum, PhD, History, Politics & International Relations, Webster University
+Interviewed by Warren Rosenblum, PhD, History, Politics & International Relations, Webster University

 One of the most notorious war criminals of all time, Dr. Josef Mengele has come to symbolize both the evil of the Nazi regime and the failure of justice in the postwar world.
 Drawing on new scholarship and sources, historian David G. Marwell examines Mengele’s life and career in Mengele: Unmasking the Angel of Death.
 He focuses on Mengele’s university studies, which led to two PhDs and a promising career as a scientist; his wartime service in combat and at Auschwitz; and his postwar refuge in Germany and South America.